-Editor: Ernest Malamud

-Fermilab and University of Nevada, Reno
+Editor: Ernest Malamud, Fermilab and University of Nevada, Reno

-The editor thanks the many individuals who have contributed to producing this brochure.
-A list of them is at http://laamp.iucr.org/tasks/brochure
+The Editor thanks the many individuals who have contributed to producing this brochure.
+A list of them is at http://laaamp.iucr.org/tasks/brochure.

-Design: Atelier Christian Millet Initial printing: December 2017, Imprimerie Launay, Paris
+Design: Atelier Christian Millet, Paris Initial printing: December 2017.
+Second printing: July 2018.
+Revised: March 2019.